Co-Founder, Anita DeGlopper, Passes Check latest Memorials

-In the summer of 2004 word spread that some folks from the Buffalo, NY area were seeking International Harvester collectors and enthusiasts in organizing a New York Chapter of the International Harvester Collectors Club (IHCC).
+In the summer of 2004 word spread that some folks from the Buffalo, NY area were seeking International Harvester collectors and enthusiasts in organizing a New York State Chapter of the International Harvester Collectors Club (IHCC).
 For years many of us talked about forming a chapter and were excited to learn that someone was actually getting one started.
+Ray and Anita DeGlopper of Grand Island, NY, a dedicated International Harvester Company hard working couple are credited with organizing NYS IH collectors and holding a series of meetings that eventually led to Chapter 35 becoming a reality.
+Fittingly, Ray is member number 001 and Anita is member number 002.

 ORGANIZING OUR CHAPTER

-A card was included in the mailing to gather information such as names, addresses, special talents/skills, interests in IH and collections, etc. Dozens of interested people showed up at the November 7, 2004 organizational meeting.
+A card was included in the mailing to gather information such as names, addresses, special talents/skills, interests in IH and collections, etc. Dozens of interested people showed up at the now historic November 7, 2004, organizational meeting.

-Monthly meetings were conducted most of the first year to get everything done in concert with the IHCC National rules.
+Monthly meetings and newsletters were conducted most of the first year to get everything done in concert with the IHCC National rules.
 Charter members were recorded.
 We adopted by-laws and established many committees that made the club run like a well-tuned Farmall tractor.
 We were granted our official chapter number 35, and charter at the 2005 Winter Convention at Madison, WI.
 Chapter 35 region includes the entire state of New York and continues to call Alexander, NY our home.
-We maintain a membership of about 400 people.
-Our board of directors is made up of nine members elected by the membership.
+We maintain a membership of about 200 people.
+Our board of directors is made up of seven members elected by the membership.

 Membership drives were conducted most of our first year by attending a variety of agricultural related events around the state such as the NYS Farm Show, Empire Farm Days and many tractor shows and fairs.
 Chapter representatives were on hand distributing literature, answering questions and signing up new members with our Chapter 35 banner and tent as a backdrop.

 A contest among members was conducted and a newsletter name was determined by member vote.
-Our quarterly newsletter is titled, FARMALL FLYER.
+Our quarterly newsletter is titled, FARM ALL FLYER.
 There are regular columns of interest to all along with a classified ads section.
 Our membership directory is updated annually and serves as a great communications tool for contacting members and sharing ideas.
+Our website has all sorts of information and photos about our chapter.

 OUR FIRST STATE SHOW